unifhy-org/unifhy/docs/_doc_src/tutorial.rst

 Simulating with a Model
 -----------------------

-This instance of `Model` can now be used to start a spin up run and/or a simulation run.
+This instance of `Model` can now be used to start a spin up run and/or a main simulation run.

 .. code-block:: python
-   :caption: *Spinning-up and running the Model simulation.*
+   :caption: Spinning-up and running the `Model` simulation.

    >>> model.spin_up(start=datetime(2019, 1, 1, 9, 0, 0),
    ...               end=datetime(2019, 1, 3, 9, 0, 0),